University of Newcastle

 Patricia Forsythe is a non-Executive Director and most recently was Australia's High Commissioner to New Zealand (2019 - 2022), having previously been Executive Director Sydney Business Chamber (2006 - 2019) and prior to that as a member of the NSW Legislative Council (1991 - 2006).

 Patricia served on a number of boards in the Government and Not-for-Profit areas after 2006.
+Currently Patricia serves on the Hunter Advisory Committee for Venues NSW, and is a Non-Executive Director on the boards of the Northern Sydney Local Health District, and WaterNSW.

 In 2019 Patricia was awarded as a member of the Order of Australia (AM) for significant service to business and to the people and Parliament of NSW.
 In 2020, Patricia was appointed City of Newcastle Ambassador and given a key to the city.

-The University Council
+University Council

 Council is the University’s executive governing body.
 It is the most senior decision-making body of the University and is responsible for the oversight, management and development of strategic plans and key policies.
 Council monitors the overall performance and accountability of the organisation and is subject to standards of corporate governance.